mikekasprzak/boost-wobs/README.md

 # Boost without Bullshit (boost-wobs)
 An open source hack by Mike Kasprzak.

 Boost without Bullshit is exactly what it says: a subset of Boost, without the BS.
 No configuration, no fat, add only what you need directly to your project, and done.
+Ultimately you should be able to pick and choose what parts of boost you actually need.
 Where possible, the goal is to tweak the Boost headers so they don't require any external dependencies (config, workarounds, etc).
-The changes should be minimal, making it easier to upgrade components to newer versions.

 This project exists because many developers (including myself) hate boost.
 It's arguably one of the most popular C++ libraries, full of useful little modules, but the main project is ignorant of the idea that a module should be self sufficent: When you include something, you often get more than what you asked for.